 Designing a conversational agent for the prevention of eating disorders

-Eating disorders and disordered eating behaviours are relative common among adolescents and young adults, especially young females or elite athletes.
+Eating disorders and disordered eating behaviours are relatively common among adolescents and young adults, especially young females or elite athletes.
 The most common treatment of intervention for eating disorders is Cognitive Behavioural Therapy that aims to recognize and change individuals’ thoughts and emotions through conversational guidance.
 Eating disorders are generally under-diagnosed, because patients tend to hide their symptoms and not seek any treatment.
 They are also associated with other mental health conditions, such as depression or anxiety.

 Current nutrition technologies in the market are focused on tracking nutrition or calory intake, which provides insufficient technology for individuals at a risk of eating disorders.
 Nutrition applications for tracking calory intake are often inaccurate and can promote unhealthy body image and result in obsessive tracking of calories.
 A major risk factor for developing eating disorders is body image dissatisfaction, which is influenced by social media, particularly image-based platforms such as Instagram and TikTok.
 Prior studies show that online activities in social media can significantly impact the prevention and treatment of eating disorders in the clinical context.